To mark World Osteoporosis Day this year, I wanted to write an article on the importance of strength training for our bone health.

 Strength training is so important as we age; our bone density naturally decreases along with our muscle mass leaving us more susceptible to fractures and the risk of osteoporosis.
-This is more prevalent in women, especially after the menopause when estrogen levels decrease.
+This is more prevalent in women, especially after the menopause when oestrogen levels decrease.
 It is imperative that we lay down new bone tissue and this is where strength training comes in.
 When we use weights, or our own bodyweight, the stress we cause by pulling and tugging on the bones stimulates new growth.
 The result is stronger, denser bones.
 As little as 30 minutes of activity 3 times a week has been shown to make a marked difference in our bone cell growth.
 Alongside strength training we need to ensure we have a diet rich in bone healthy nutrients – calcium, Vitamin D and plenty of protein.

 As a strength training coach, I focus on devising workouts which really focus on this area both using weights and without.
-I have included one of my workouts below, and also in my Women’s Fitness article, which is suitable for all fitness levels and that you can do at home with dumbbells or just using bodyweight for resistance.
+I have included one of my workouts below, which is suitable for all fitness levels and that you can do at home with dumbbells or just using bodyweight for resistance.
 Other examples of strength training with just bodyweight would be hill/stair walking, skipping, dancing and jogging, where the impact of movement can have bone strengthening benefits.
 However, if you already suffer with weak bones or osteoporosis, you need to be careful of any high impact moves or sudden twists in the spine, so do consult your doctor regarding the correct exercise program for you before you begin.

 As well as being instrumental to our bone health, strength training helps us to build on our muscle mass, helping with our overall balance, reducing the risk of falls and injury but also giving us a huge mood boost along the way!
 It also helps with weight management, improves our sleep and our health…. the list really does go on!